 Body comparison: Canon M10 vs Leica TL2

 An illustration of the physical size and weight of the Canon M10 and the Leica TL2 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M10 – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica TL2 is notably larger (28 percent) than the Canon M10.
 Moreover, the TL2 is markedly heavier (33 percent) than the M10.
 In this context, it is worth noting that neither the M10 nor the TL2 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.